intel-lab-lkp/linux/Documentation/admin-guide/mm/transhuge.rst

        These huge pages could be entirely mapped or have partially unmapped/unused subpages.

+nr_anon_partially_mapped
+       the number of transparent anon huge pages which have been partially unmapped and put onto split queue.
+Those unmapped subpages are also unused and temporarily wasting memory.

 As the system ages, allocating huge pages may be expensive as the system uses memory compaction to copy data around memory to free a huge page for use.
 There are some counters in ``/proc/vmstat`` to help